miayam/cs-intro/README.md

 # Algorithm

-A summary of [Complete Intro To Computer Science](https://btholt.github.io/complete-intro-to-computer-science/) by Brian Holt on FrontendMasters.
+The summary of [Complete Intro To Computer Science](https://btholt.github.io/complete-intro-to-computer-science/) by Brian Holt on FrontendMasters.

 The old saw said if you cannot explain it to oneself, you have no idea about it.